madpiano/2019-432/projects/README.md

 ## Projectd 2 Materials

-- Instructions for Project 2 will appear in March.
+- Instructions for Project 2 will appear later this semester.